kubermatic/docs/content/kubermatic/v2.14/upgrading/2.10_to_2.11/_index.en.md

 the upgrade.
 {{% /notice %}}

-The backwards compatibility for the renamed configuration keys (`storageSize`, `replicas` etc.) introduced in Kubermatic 2.10 has been removed, so make sure to update your `values.yaml` to use the new config keys as documented in the 2.10 release notes.
+The backwards compatibility for the renamed configuration keys (`storageSize`, `replicas` etc.) introduced in KKP 2.10 has been removed, so make sure to update your `values.yaml` to use the new config keys as documented in the 2.10 release notes.